programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 ### Lesson Goals

-This tutorial demonstrates how to create unteractive data visualisations in Python using Plotly's open-source graphing libraries.
+This tutorial demonstrates how to create interactive data visualisations in Python using Plotly's open-source graphing libraries.
 In particular, you will learn:

-- The distinction between Plotly Express, Plotly's graph objects and Plotly Dash.
+- The distinction between Plotly Express, Plotly's graph objects, and Plotly Dash.
-- How to create graphs using `plotly.express` and `plotly.graph_objects`
+- How to create graphs using `plotly.express` and `plotly.graph_objects`.
-- How to add custom features to graphs
+- How to add custom features to graphs.
-- Methods for viewing and exporting graphs
+- Methods for viewing and exporting graphs.

 ### Prerequisites

 In order to follow this tutorial, it is assumed that you have:

-- Installed Python (preferably Python 3) and the `pip` package installer
+- Installed Python (preferably Python 3) and the `pip` package installer.
-- A reasonable understanding of the Python programming language
+- A reasonable understanding of the Python programming language.
-- Some familiarity with (and installation of) Pandas and NumPy
+- Some familiarity with (and installation of) Pandas and NumPy.
-- Knowledge of basic data visualisation techniques (e.g. bar charts, histograms and scatterplots)
+- Knowledge of basic data visualisation techniques (e.g. bar charts, histograms and scatterplots).

-This tutorial was developed using Jupyter Notebooks but can be followed using your preferred environment, whether you  use a specific software/web apps (e.g. VSCode, PyCharm, Jupyter Notebooks) or work directly in the terminal (or another command-line interface).
+This tutorial was developed using Jupyter Notebooks but can be followed using your preferred environment, whether you use specific software/web apps (e.g. VSCode, PyCharm, Jupyter Notebooks) or work directly in the terminal (or another command-line interface).

 ### What is Plotly?

 Plotly is a company which provides a number of open-source libraries allowing users to build interactive graphs.
-Plotly libraries are available in Python – the focus of this tutorial – as well as various programming languages including R and Julia.[^1] A wide range of graphs is available through Plotly libraries, ranging from the statistical or scientific to the financial or geographic.
-These graphs can be displayed using various methods, including: outputting figures to Jupyter Notebooks; generating HTML files; integrating graphs into Plotly's Dash web applications; or, if static (i.e. non-interactive) graphs are desired, through exporting figures either as raster or vector images.
+Plotly libraries are available in Python &mdash; the focus of this tutorial &mdash; as well as various programming languages including R and Julia.[^1] A wide range of graphs is available through Plotly libraries, ranging from the statistical or scientific to the financial or geographic.
+These graphs can be displayed using various methods, including Jupyter notebooks, HTML files, and web applications produced with Plotly's Dash framework.
+Static (i.e. non-interactive) graphs can also be exported either as raster or vector images.

-### Plotly's Python Graphing Library: Express vs. Graph Objects vs. Dash
+### Plotly's Python Graphing Library: Plotly Express vs. Plotly Graph Objects vs. Dash

-To understand how to use Plotly, it is vital to understand the differences between Plotly Express, Plotly Graph Objects and Plotly Dash.
+To understand how to use Plotly, it is vital to understand the differences between Plotly Express, Plotly Graph Objects, and Plotly Dash.

-Essentially, these are three distinct – but often overlapping – Plotly modules with their own use cases:
+Essentially, these are three distinct &mdash; but often overlapping &mdash; Plotly modules with their own use cases:

-- Plotly Express (`plotly.express`, usually imported as `px`) is an accessible, high-level interface for creating data visualisations, offering ~30 different graphs to users.
+- Plotly Express (`plotly.express`, usually imported as `px`) is an accessible, high-level interface for creating data visualisations, offering ~30 different graph types to users.
 The module provides functions which create figures in just one line of code (although more lines are required for certain customisations), making graphs quick and easy to create.
 Since this is a 'high-level' interface, users do not need to interact with the underlying data structure of graphs when using `plotly.px`.
-Plotly recommends that new users start with Express before working directly with Graph Objects.
+Plotly recommends that new users start with Express before working directly with Plotly Graph Objects.
 - Plotly Graph Objects (`plotly.graph_objects`, usually imported as `go`) are the *actual* figures created and rendered by Plotly 'under the hood': in essence, when a user creates a figure in `plotly.px`, Plotly will generate a Graph Object to store the graph's data.
-These data include not only the information being visualised through the graph but also attributes such as graph colours, sizes and shapes.
+These data include not only the information being visualised through the graph but also attributes such as graph colours, sizes, and shapes.
 It is therefore possible to create visualisations at the lower-level `plotly.go` module; in fact, it is possible to recreate *anything* made with `plotly.px`using `plotly.go`.
 It is generally advised to use `plotly.px` where possible since using `plotly.go`often involves generating many lines of code, but, as we will see later, there are some specific use cases for `plotly.go`.
 - The Plotly Dash module (imported as `dash`) is a framework for building interactive web applications (typically dashbaords) which can be embedded into websites and other platforms.
-USers often integrate figures created using `plotly.px` and/or `plotly.go` into their Dash apps, making the Plotly Python stack a full suite for creating, manipulating and publishing interactive data visualisations.
+Users often integrate figures created using `plotly.px` and/or `plotly.go` into their Dash apps, making the Plotly Python stack a full suite for creating, manipulating, and publishing interactive data visualisations.
 Plotly Dash is built on top of React.js and Plotly.js to enable integration with the web, meaning that users do not need to have any knowledge of Javascript, CSS or HTML (only Python).[^2]

 Plotly provides comprehensive documentation for working with [Express and Graph Objects](https://plotly.com/python/) and for using [Dash](https://dash.plotly.com/).

 ### Why Plotly?

 There are currently a plethora of graphing libraries available to Python users, including [Matplotlib](https://matplotlib.org/), [Seaborn](https://seaborn.pydata.org/), [Bokeh](https://bokeh.org) and [Pygal](https://www.pygal.org/en/stable/).
 With so many options to choose from, users will need to select one library over another.
-Factors such as use case, stylistic taste and ease of use will be important here, with each library having its own merits.
+Factors such as use case, stylistic taste, and ease of use will be important here, with each library having its own merits.
 Some of the notable advantages of working with Plotly include:

-- One of the only packages to be directed at *interactive* graphs: options such as Matplotlib and Pygal provide only limited interactivity (although Bokeh is also designed for interactivity and is a viable alternative).[^3]
+- Plotly is one of the only packages to be directed at *interactive* graphs: options such as Matplotlib and Pygal provide only limited interactivity (although Bokeh is also designed for interactivity and is a viable alternative).[^3]
-- Only Python graphing suite which facilitates both the creation of graphs and the integration of these graphs within web apps.
+- Plotly is the only Python graphing suite which facilitates both the creation of graphs and the integration of these graphs within web apps.
-- Easy (seamless) integration with Pandas (e.g. DataFrames can be added directly into graph objects).
+- Plotly has easy (seamless) integration with Pandas (e.g. DataFrames can be added directly into graph objects).
 - Interactive 3D graphs are available (typically not available in other libraries).
-- Simple to use (e.g. adding features like animation and dropdown bars is relatively easy).
+- Plotly is simple to use (e.g. adding features like animation and dropdown bars is relatively easy).

 ## Sample Dataset

 This tutorial uses Roger Lane's 'Homicides in Philadelphia, 1839-1932' dataset for demonstrative purposes.
 The dataset and its related documents are available freely via the [Historical Violence Database](https://cjrc.osu.edu/research/interdisciplinary/hvd/united-states/philadelphia) project organised by Ohio State University.
-If you wish to work along with this tutorial, scroll down to 'Data Set 2' and use the 'Philadelphia homicides 1902-1932 [csv]' dataset (the corresponding 'Philadelphia homicide codebook 1902-1932' document was also consulted to verify variables in the dataset but is not required for completing this tutorial).
+If you wish to work along with this tutorial, scroll down to 'Data Set 2' and use the ['Philadelphia homicides 1902-1932 \[csv\]'](https://cjrc.osu.edu/sites/cjrc.osu.edu/files/philadelphia%20homicides%201902-1932%205-2004.csv) dataset.
+(The corresponding 'Philadelphia homicide codebook 1902-1932' document was also consulted to verify variables in the dataset but is not required for completing this tutorial.)
 As its title suggests, the dataset records homicides which occurred in Philadelphia in the early-twentieth century.
-It is informed by arrest reports filed by the Philadephia police and covers the years 1902, 1908, 1914, 1920, 1926 and 1932.
-In its downloaded format the dataset contains 26 x 717 rows, although we will be scaling this down.
+It is informed by arrest reports filed by the Philadephia police and covers the years 1902, 1908, 1914, 1920, 1926, and 1932.
+In its downloaded format the dataset contains 26 columns x 717 rows, although we will be scaling this down.

 ## Building Graphs with Plotly Express